Best in industry personal trainer insurance

-Specifically designed to meet the unique needs of a U.S. based personal trainers, exercise, aerobic or yoga/pilates instructors directly supervising an individual or group engaged in fitness and exercise activities.
+Specifically designed to meet the unique needs of U.S. based personal trainers or fitness instructors directly supervising an individual or group engaged in fitness and exercise activities.

 Pay as low as $194 for a rock-solid $1,000,000 Liability Limit that does not require you to join another expensive association and receive your Certificates of Insurance IMMEDIATELY.